moritztomasi/moritztomasi.github.io/src/pages/reading.md

 ## Currently

-The Three-Body Problem - Liu Cixin
+The Dark Forest - Liu Cixin

 ## 2020

+- The Three-Body Problem - Liu Cixin
 - The Long Walk - Stephen King
 - The Shining - Stephen King
 - The Testaments - Margaret Atwood